d2l-ai/d2l-en/chapter_multilayer-perceptrons/weight-decay.md

 This is called *feature selection*, which may be desirable for other reasons.

-The stochastic gradient descent updates for $L_2$-regularized regression follow:
+Using the same notation in :eqref:`eq_linreg_batch_update`, the minibatch stochastic gradient descent updates for $L_2$-regularized regression follow:

 $$